oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/build-recall-assistant/build-recall-assistant.md

     The profile omits `oci_compartment_id`, so Autonomous Database uses its own compartment.
 Its `region` points to a region that offers the selected model.

 ## Task 2: Register or Reuse the Tools and Investigator

+Kevin needs the assistant to use the boundary consistently.
+David defines governed tools and roles; Tim registers or reuses them.

 1. Ensure the recall context function is registered as a custom Select AI Agent tool.
 The block creates it only when it is missing, so it is safe to rerun after a previous Lab 5 attempt.